BlueBunnex/StellarVR/README.md

 # What's included?
 - Script for controlling basic headset movement (3-DOF)
 - Relevant prefabs (pre-setup headset rig)
-- A test scene that demonstrates everything in the current version
+- A demo scene that demonstrates everything in the current version
 - More to come...